Tommo565/mango-env/README.md

 13. [Create a GCP Account](https://cloud.google.com/) Be sure to also sign up for the $300 free credit.

 11. [Install the pre-requisites software for GCP](https://cloud.google.com/python/setup) Be sure to select the Linux tab to get the right instructions.
 This guide contains the pre-requisites (e.g. Python 2, 3 & pip).
 It will detect your Anaconda Python3 installation and just download and install Python2 (which is required by GCP).
-Note that you don't have to install `virtualenv` since this is included on Anaconda.

 12. [Install the GCP SDK for Ubuntu & Initialise your GCP Account](https://cloud.google.com/sdk/docs/quickstart-debian-ubuntu).
 This allows you to interact with the GCP platform from the Ubuntu command line.
 Note that your installation may hang (mine did) but you can Ctrl+C to exit.
 There is a list of useful gcloud commands [here](https://gist.github.com/pydevops/cffbd3c694d599c6ca18342d3625af97)